 Contact us or call the kennels directly who will advise whether your dog has been impounded.
 You will be charged £80.00 for the first day or part day of impoundment and £15.00 per day thereafter until day 9.

 - Pay in person: Visit one of our cash desks at your local Hwb

 When payment is received, you will be issued with a receipt that must be taken to the kennels when collecting your dog.
 The dog must be collected by 5pm.
 Dogs that are not claimed after seven clear days are offered for re-homing.
 We have a non-destruct policy.

 There are a number of simple steps you can take to ensure that if your dog is lost, you will be reunited with minimum delay and trauma.
 Ensure that your dog has a name tag showing your address and telephone number.
 This is a requirement of law - Control of Dogs Act 1992.

 The Microchipping of Dogs (Wales) Regulations 2015 now makes it a legal requirement to have your dog micro-chipped.
-We offer a free micro-chipping service to residents of Carmarthenshire.

 A chip the size of a grain of rice is placed under the dog’s skin.
 The chip carries a special information number which is connected to the owner’s details.

 Dog wardens, vets, kennels and others have scanners.
 If the dog gets lost, it can be scanned and the owner can be contacted immediately.
 Dogs must be 12 weeks or over and fully vaccinated.